Free Kitchen Hacks eBook

 • Add butter to microwave-safe dish and microwave in 30-second intervals, stirring in between, until completely melted.

-• Meanwhile, cut your bread into cubes, about 1-inch long on each side.
-Dice your shallots.
+• Meanwhile, prep your ingredients.
+Cut your bread into cubes, about 1-inch long on each side, and peel, core, and dice your shallot.
+Shred your cheese (if needed) and dice your chives.

 • Remove from oven and set on a cooling rack.
 Garnish with chopped chives and serve warm.